 - Sticky putty (the kind used to attach posters to walls)

 What You Do:

-- Tell your child that she will make a bracelet holder to help organize her jewelry.
-It could also be a holder for hair bands.
-A boy could do this craft as a holder for his wrist bands or watches.
+- Explain to your child that she'll be making a bracelet holder to help organize her jewelry.
+It could also be a holder for hair bands, watches, or even necklaces.

 - The empty cardboard tube should be the height of one paper towel roll, so if you are using a tube from a roll of gift wrap, you’ll want to help your child cut the tube to the right size.